soumyajitray82/ds000171/README.md

 # ds000171
-Openfmri Dataset ds000171: Scripts for preprocessing and modelling
+Openfmri Dataset ds000171: Scripts for preprocessing and modelling.
+These Matlab scripts require SPM 12 software to be installed.
+Each script created batch files and runs them using SPM's inbuilt batch file execution.

 AutomateRename.m - Rename files to a standard format